arpnetworks/blog/_posts/2019-12-23-using-hp-ilo2-remote-console-on-arch-linux.markdown

 * Download JRE7 runtime from Oracle's site

-  The trizen command above will tell you which URL to go to.
+  The trizen command above will tell you which URL to go to (I would have pasted it here, but I honestly forgot it).
 Once there, you'll want to get the file: `jre-7u80-linux-x64.tar.gz`

   When you try to download this file, it'll make you go through a dance of accepting something legal, signing up for a free Oracle account,